-Maybe you’ve got a few tablespoons of freshly squeezed lemon juice leftover from your baking session.
+Maybe you’ve got a few tablespoons of freshly squeezed lemon juice left over from your last baking session.

 Or perhaps you’ve just got a half-finished bottle of lemon juice out of your cupboard.